Texera/texera.github.io/content/en/blog/pyright-llm-enhanced-udf/index.md

 </figure>

 ## Limitation
-As we all know, while AI is incredibly smart and convenient, it can still make mistakes in rare cases.
-Therefore, users cannot completely rely on the type suggestions returned by the LLM; they are merely suggestions.
-Users need to evaluate whether the suggestion is correct based on the design requirements of their code and make a careful choice to accept or decline it.
+AI can make mistakes in some cases.
+Therefore, users cannot completely rely on the type suggestions returned by the LLM, which are merely suggestions.
+Users need to evaluate whether each suggestion is correct and maked a careful choice to accept or decline it.

 ## Summary
 In this blog, we showcased how we integrated the LLM with the Pyright language server to enhance the user experience of editing UDFs in Texera.

 ## Acknowledgements
-Thanks to Prof. Chen Li, Yicong Huang, and the Texera team for their help in the project and in this blog.
+Thanks to PhD Student Yicong Huang, Prof. Chen Li, and the Texera team for their help in the project.